 Cimicifuga

-Cimicifuga racemosa, commonly known in English as bugbane or back cohosh, grows from a horizontal branched dark brown to grayish black rhizome, with tall spires of fragrant, tiny white flowers in early summer over mounds of finely-cut, fanlike green leaves.
+Cimicifuga racemosa (syn.
+Actea racemosa), commonly known in English as bugbane or back cohosh, grows from a horizontal branched dark brown to grayish black rhizome, with tall spires of fragrant, tiny white flowers in early summer over mounds of finely-cut, fanlike green leaves.
 The flowers actually lack petals; the numerous stamens create the appearance of a white flower spike.
-Grows well in shade to part sun.
-Black Cohosh, made from the rhizomes, was an important medicinal herb to Native Americans and is being explored today as a possible ingredient in cancer treatment.
+The leaf morphology is variable, ranging from pinnately compound to tripinnately compound.
+It grows well in shade to part sun.
+Some of the special varieties with dark leaves are best planted in a sunny place where they will get afternoon shade to bring out the color.
+Black Cohosh, made from the rhizomes, is an important medicinal herb to herbalists (and in the past, Native Americans) and is being explored today as a possible ingredient in cancer treatment.

 Return to the PBS wiki Photographs And Information page